zhaoxinf/zhaoxinf.github.io/_pages/about.md

 News!
 ======
+* Mar.
+2022: One paper working on </strong>Capsule Network</strong> accepted by CVPR 2022.
 * Jan.
 2022: One paper accepted by ICLR 2022.
 * Jan.
 2022: Obtain Second Class Prize of the Science and Technology Award, Chinese Institute of Electronics.